thwu02/thwu02.github.io/drafts/tea.md

 again
 Rest

-No flavor remains
+Bland sips
-No future left to read
+With no future to read